core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Synchronization of Sender Sequence Numbers # {#sec-synch-seq-num}

 Upon joining the group, new servers are not aware of the sender sequence number values currently used by different clients to transmit group requests.
-This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed.
+This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed or (purposely) delayed.
 The same holds when a server loses synchronization with sender sequence numbers of clients, for instance after a device reboot.

 The exact way to address this issue depends on the specific use case and its synchronization requirements.
 The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods. {{synch-ex}} describes three possible approaches that can be considered.